msmafra/dotfiles/README.md

 1) https://colorhunt.co/palette/

 ### Enabling the COPRs
-Unfortunetly not all packages are available or updates enough in the Fedora Repos, so some COPRs are needed.
+Unfortunately, not all packages are available, or updates are reasonably quick enough in the Fedora Repos, so some COPRs are needed.

 ```
 doas dnf copr enable pgdev/ghostty -y